UMAprotocol/UMIPs/UMIPs/umip-97.md

 - Weight (`Wi`) - Mathematical `weight` of the launch in the overall success rate calculation.
 Specified wight might be any positive number that is used to define the importance of this particular launch in the overall success rate respectively to other launches provided in ancillary data.

 Each launch in the list should be evaluated and its status (`Si`) should be determined according to these conditions
-- If launch did not happen before request date or the rocket did not successfully lift off, then `Si=0`
+- If launch did not happen before the price request timestamp or the rocket did not successfully lift off, then `Si=0`
-- If the rocket successfully lifted off, but never landed, or the landing was not successful then `Si=0.5`
+- If the rocket successfully lifted off, but did not land before the price request timestamp, or the landing was not successful then `Si=0.5`
-- If the rocket successfully lifted off, and landed, then `Si=1`
+- If the rocket successfully lifted off, and landed before the price request timestamp, then `Si=1`

 Liftoff is considered successful if the rocket reached expected altitude without any significant damage and performed the required part of the mission at this altitude.